afninfa/Packet-Loss-Recovery/README.md

     05         06         07         08         09
 ```

 Each client gets a dedicated sender thread which sends the chunks, not necessarily in order.
+The sender threads will then sleep for 1 second before repeating.

 <img src="architecture_send.svg" alt="architecture_send" width="500">

 The clients all send their ACK packets to the single receiver thread, which identifies the clients and keeps track of which chunks they have ACKed in a thread-safe data structure per client.

 <img src="architecture_recv.svg" alt="architecture_recv" width="500">

-The server has **one receiver thread** which receives ACKs from the clients.
-It writes the sequence numbers to thread-safe sets.
-There are dedicated **per-client sender threads** which send the data not yet ACKed, and sleep before re-attempting.

-Note that because we use virtual threads, sleeping threads won't schedule busy waiting instructions like OS threads would.
+Note that because we use **virtual threads,** sleeping threads won't schedule busy waiting instructions like OS threads would.

 This is an example of server logs with two sender threads and one receiver thread.